Skateside/jquery-aria/README.md

 # jQuery WAI-ARIA

-This is a jQuery plugin that adds methods for manipulating WAI-ARIA methods.
+This is a jQuery plugin that adds methods for manipulating WAI-ARIA attributes.
 Unlike other plugins that do similar things, this plugin has been designed to match jQuery's style making it much easier to pick up.
 The plugin includes:

 - `.aria()` for getting and setting WAI-ARIA attributes.
 - `.ariaRef()` for getting and setting references to other elements.
 - `.ariaState()` for getting and setting states.
-- `.removeAria()`, `.removeAriaRef()` and `.removeAriaState()` for removing WAI-ARIA methods.
+- `.removeAria()`, `.removeAriaRef()` and `.removeAriaState()` for removing WAI-ARIA attributes.
 - `.ariaVisible()` and `.ariaFocusable()` for toggling common features.
 - `.identify()` for generating element IDs as necessary.
 - `.role()` and `.removeRole()` for handling WAI-ARIA landmarks.